Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Results

-As shown in Table \ref{tab:rq3_regression_comment}, for informational support, 21 variables are statistically affiliated with the number of comments and commenters.
-While post authors' disclosure of age and employment information, posts that are longer or discuss seasonal shifts in the COVID-19 outbreak (topic 7) and personal thoughts/opinions (topic 15) are more likely to obtain a larger number of comments, the remaining values (race, location, education, marital status disclosure, post sentiments, authors' mentions of themselves, topic 1, topic 2, topic 5, topic 8, topic 11, topic 12, topic 13) are associated with fewer comments or commenters.
-Similarly, emotional support seekers tend to engage with others more frequently through comments when they disclose their age information, write longer posts, or talk about topic 15.
+\begin{itemize} \itemsep{1mm} \item \textbf{comment \& commenter count:} As shown in Table \ref{tab:rq3_regression_comment}, for informational support, 21 variables are statistically affiliated with the number of comments and commenters.
+While post authors' disclosure of age and employment information, posts that are longer or discuss seasonal shifts in the COVID-19 outbreak (topic 7) and personal thoughts/opinions (topic 15) are more likely to obtain a larger number of comments, the remaining variables (\textit{race, location, education, marital status disclosure, post sentiments, authors' mentions of themselves, topic 1, topic 2, topic 5, topic 8, topic 11, topic 12, topic 13}) are associated with fewer comments or commenters.
+Similar to informational support, emotional support seekers tend to engage with others more frequently through comments when they disclose their age information, write longer posts, or talk about topic 15.
 Also, their voluntary discourse about race, location, education, and marital status do not positively affect the number of comments they obtain.
-Interestingly, a majority of dominant topics do not benefit the level of commenters' engagement.
+Yet, a majority of dominant topics do not benefit the level of commenters' engagement.

-We observe a noticeable difference between two groups with respect to submission scores (Table \ref{tab:rq3_regression_submissionscores}).
-For informational support, the variables \emph{employment status and location disclosure, post sentiments, post length, the appearance of first-person pronouns, topic 3, topic 8, and topic 10} are selected to fit the model to the highest extent.
+\item \textbf{submission scores:} According to Table \ref{tab:rq3_regression_submissionscores}, the variables \emph{employment status and location disclosure, post sentiments, post length, the appearance of first-person pronouns, topic 3, topic 8, and topic 10} are selected to fit the informational support model to the highest extent.
 Among these factors, sentiment scores, topic 3, and topic 9 are found to be significant.
-Authors' emotional expressions adversely affects submission sores, but discussions around their acquaintances and work/class activities are linked to higher scores.
+Authors' emotional expressions adversely affect submission sores, but discussions around their acquaintances and work/class activities are linked to higher scores.
 In contrast, in terms of emotional support, readability is the only parameter that has a positive connection with submission scores.
-Meanwhile, topic 2, 8, and 12 are statically significant but have negative coefficient values.
-That is, as posts' topical proportions relevant to anxieties, families, and outdoor social distancing increase, submission scores of the posts drastically decrease.
+Meanwhile, topics relevant to anxieties, families, and outdoor social distancing are statically significant but have negative coefficient values.